 Greece, being one of the most historically important cities in the world has many historical sites in many different locations.
 The historical sites in Athens are definitely a must-see.
 You probably know Acropolis already, who doesn’t?
 There are several other monuments and historical sites in Athens.
 Most historical sites in Athens are close to each other, in the center, so be prepared for a lot of walking and be sure that you will be thrilled.

 What are the must-see historical sites of Athens?

-The Acropolis of Athens and Parthenon is probably one of the most important and one of the best historical sites in Athens.
+The Acropolis of Athens and the Parthenon is probably one of the most important and one of the best historical sites in Athens.
 It is the signature attraction of Greece and it was built for Athena, known as the goddess of wisdom.
 If you visit Athens you‘ll be able to see the Acropolis from almost every part of the city.
-Visit the monument early in the morning as it usually floods with tourists and make sure that you witness the amazing view of the city from the top of the ‘Sacred Rock’.
+Visit the monument early in the morning as it usually floods with tourists the rest of the day and make sure that you witness the amazing view of the city from the top of the ‘Sacred Rock’.
 The Parthenon might be the most famous monument but you can also see the temple of Athena Nike, the Odeon of Herodes Atticus, the Theater of Dionysus and the Temple of Athena Nike.

 General admission fee: 20€ April 1 – October 31 / 10€ November 1 – March 31

 Tip: Buy the combination ticket so you can have access to all the historical sites in Athens listed above.

 The Roman Agora is on the north side of Acropolis and it is just a couple of minutes from Monastiraki station.
 Athenians would gather in Roman Agora in the past to start philosophical and political discussions and many geniuses of that time would attend to express their opinions on different matters.
 In greek ‘Agora’ means marketplace.

 #3.
 Kerameikos cemetery in Athens